helloitsdaksh/DSCI551/README.md

 # DSCI 551 PROJECT
-This project is made by Daksh Hasmukh Patel.
+This project is made by Daksh Hasmukh Patel and Kohta.

 ## How to run the Project:
 * Please run the requirements.txt file